 All major projects were completed by the District.
 The Special Reserve Fund is funded by the general fund balance at year-end.
-Due to the upcoming renovation/expansion project, in June 2019, the Board voted to transfer the Working Cash Funds 1 and 2, the George Haase and the Raymond Miller Funds into the Special Reserve to complete the total project budget of \$18.6 million.
-The building project is expected to be complete in 2021, wherein the Board hopes to have \$1.5 million to replenish the Special Reserve fund.
+Due to the renovation/expansion project, in June 2019, the Board voted to transfer the Working Cash Funds 1 and 2, the George Haase Funds, and the Raymond Miller Funds into the Special Reserve to complete the total project budget of \$18.6 million.
+The building project was completed in 2021.
+The Board has established a goal of \$1.5 million to replenish the Special Reserve Fund.